 - 8.1 The Defined Benefit plan provides death and disablement benefits that are significantly higher than the resignation/retirement benefits.
 The Fund self-insures this risk.
 This approach continues to be reasonable in light of the Defined Benefit plan's size, experience, present membership and benefit levels.
 The arrangements are reviewed annually as part of the actuarial investigations which is reasonable. - 8.2 The death and disablement benefits are funded by the Authorities' contributions to the Defined Benefit plan.
 The total liability surplus calculated in Section 7 includes the expected death and disablement benefits.
-It is ultimately the Authorities that bear the financial risk if the amount of death and disablement benefits paid is significantly higher than expected. - 8.3 The following table summarises the Defined Benefit plan's exposure to future service death and disablement risk as at 30 June 2018.
+It is ultimately the Authorities that bear the financial risk if the amount of death and disablement benefits paid is significantly higher than expected. - 8.3 The following table summarises the Defined Benefit plan's exposure to future service death and disablement risk as at 30 June 2019.

-Self-Insurance exposure as at 30 June 2018 Net Assets Available 1 (Defined Benefits plan assets available to meet benefits) \$1,369.6m Expected Annual Future Service death and disablement benefits to be paid for 2018/19 2 \$1.5m Total Future Service death benefits 3 \$303.6m
+Self-Insurance exposure as at 30 June 2019 Net Assets Available 1 (Defined Benefits plan assets available to meet benefits) \$1,288.3m Expected Annual Future Service death and disablement benefits to be paid for $2019/20^2$ \$1.4m Total Future Service death benefits 3 \$264.2m

 - 1. Active Defined Benefit plan assets excluding assets in respect of pensioners and deferred beneficiaries. - 2.
 Based on assumptions adopted in this investigation. - 3.
 The total amount of future service death benefits shown is the sum of individual death benefit in excess of the lesser of the value of the vested benefit and accrued retirement benefit for all active members.
 Future service disablement benefits are similar. - 8.4 Because of the large number of members, it is unlikely that the actual future service death and disablement benefits (even if double the level expected) would place a significant additional financial strain on its funding. - 8.5 The Defined Benefit plan also includes a temporary disability benefit.
 The funding of this benefit is allowed for approximately by a margin in disablement funding.
 If a disablement benefit is subsequently paid to the member, the amount of the disablement benefit is reduced by the amount of any temporary disability benefit payments. - 8.6 The Defined Benefit plan's membership is spread throughout Victoria, reflecting the distribution of Authorities.
 There is a relatively low concentration of risk. - 8.7 There is a very remote possibility of a catastrophe occurring.
 In the last triennial actuarial investigation as at 30 June 2017, we determined that in the event of a catastrophe, the resultant financial strain on the Fund was likely to be a manageable risk.
-We continue to believe this is the case as at 30 June 2018. - 8.8 While a larger catastrophe is possible the risk is extremely low.
-If the Trustee is concerned about the risk it could consider catastrophe insurance. - 8.9 In the 30 June 2017 actuarial investigation, we recommended an insurance reserve of \$5.0 million be held by the Fund to cover the pending claims and incurred but not reported death and disablement claims.
+We continue to believe this is the case as at 30 June 2019. - 8.8 While a larger catastrophe is possible the risk is extremely low.
+If the Trustee is concerned about the risk it could consider catastrophe insurance. - 8.9 In the 30 June 2017 triennial actuarial investigation, we recommended an insurance reserve of \$5.0 million be held by the Fund to cover the pending claims and incurred but not reported death and disablement claims.
+In the 30 June 2018 annual actuarial investigation, we recommended this amount be retained.